 Required communication Reference Refer to this report or document described below 21.
 Significant deficiencies in internal control, if any, identified by us in the conduct of the audit of the financial statements CAS 265 No deficiencies to report.
 22. Uncorrected misstatements and disclosure items CAS 450.12-13 In accordance with Canadian GAAS, we request that all misstatements be corrected.
-No uncorrected misstatements and uncorrected disclosure to report 23.
-Any significant matters arising during the audit in connection with the City's related parties CAS 550.27 None noted.
+No uncorrected misstatements and no uncorrected disclosures to report.
+23. Any significant matters arising during the audit in connection with the City's related parties CAS 550.27 None noted.
 Other reportable matters 24.
-Significant difficulties encountered in performing the audit Due to COVID-19 physical distancing measures, the year-end audit evidence was provided electronically as the audit team worked remotely for our audit fieldwork.
+Significant difficulties encountered in performing the audit Due to COVID-19 physical distancing measures, audit evidence was provided electronically as the audit team worked remotely for our audit fieldwork.
 We did not encounter any significant difficulties while performing the audit of the City.
-However, there were significant delays in receiving information from some of the subsidiaries of the City.
 25. Related party transactions Related party transactions or balances have been properly disclosed in the financial statements.
 We have not identified any related party transactions that were not in the normal course of operations and that involved significant judgments by management concerning measurement or disclosure.
 26. Disagreements with management In the course of our audits, we did not encounter any disagreements with management about matters that individually or in the aggregate could be significant to the financial statements.
 27. Post-balance sheet events None noted.
 28. Other significant matters arising from the audit None noted.